DivertiseAsia/bs-divertise-graphs/README.md

     ----- << Props >> -----

     - svgId is id of svg element
+    - yIsDatetime is bool for validate Y value type (float or datetime)
     - datas is list of lineGraph type
     - boundary is min/max of value and point in graph
     - disabledElements is settings disable status of elements in graph